 Can the loaders parse SQL statements to determine joins and other relationships defined within a single View, SPROC, etc?

 No, we’re currently not doing any SQL parsing from views or SPROCs in sources systems.
-We do minimal parsing of SQL statements within Alteryx Input Tools for simple Select statements.
+We do parse simple SQL statements within Alteryx Input Tools for simple Select statements.

 Do the loaders pull usage information (like how many queries per day a SQL table receives)